Skip to content

 Crown hair transplant cost

-The Treatment Rooms London also offers finance options for patients looking to spread the payment of their crown transplant over a year.
+The Treatment Rooms London also offers 0% finance options for patients looking to spread the payment of their crown transplant over a year.
 Please mention your interest in our payment plans when you send your enquiry.

 BOOK A CONSULTATION TODAY

 Make an enquiry online using this form and one of our team will be in touch.
-By using this form you agree with the storage and handling of your data by our team.
+By using this form you agree with the storage and handling of your data as per our privacy policy by our team.

-Choosing to have a hair transplant
+Choosing a Surgeon for your Crown hair transplant

 We encourage you to make sure your hair transplant surgeon is fully registered and licensed, including the clinic they work at.
 In the UK this includes both: